Jaynandan-Kushwaha/Silicon-Diary_Final/READme.md

 write_verilog  bad_mux_net.v

 ```
 and it will write netlist and use this netlist file in iverilog for generating gls

 ---

-# /mnt/data/silicon_repo/silicon-diary-main/Week1/Day5/Images/read.md

-this is for images

 # Week 2

-# /mnt/data/silicon_repo/silicon-diary-main/Week 2/Readme.md

-# 🚀 Week 2 — BabySoC Fundamentals & Functional Modelling

-Welcome to **Week 2 Research**!
-This week, we zoom into the **fundamentals of BabySoC design** and explore how **functional modelling** helps us translate theory into working prototypes.

-Think of BabySoC as the “miniature DNA of a chip” — small, simple, yet powerful enough to demonstrate how **processors, memory, and interconnects** interact.
-Here, we’re not just studying block diagrams — we’re building intuition on **how ideas turn into models** and eventually real hardware. 🌟

----

-## 📑 Contents
-📘 About Week 2
-🛠️ Prerequisites
-📂 Research & Lab Roadmap
-🎯 Learning Outcomes
-🙏 Acknowledgements

----

 ## 📘 About Week 2